 Students who are in their first year of college AND meet one or more of the following criteria can participate in the First Year Institute:

-- First Generation College student (i.e., your parents didn't complete a 4 year college degree)
+- Are a First Generation College student (i.e., parents didn't complete a 4 year college degree)

-- Underrepresented Population (i.e., Native American, African American, Foster Youth, Homeless Youth or other underrepresented groups)
+- Are from an underrepresented population group (i.e., Native American, African American, Foster Youth, Homeless Youth or other underrepresented groups)